Student Health Forms

 An un-staffed Health Room is available to Renaissance students should a health issue necessitate leaving the classroom.
-Students must sign in and out with the school secretary, identify the health concern, and either return to class within 20 minutes, or be picked up by a parent/guardian.
+Students must sign in and out with the office manager, identify the health concern, and either return to class within 15 minutes, or be picked up by a parent/guardian.
 A student must be picked up if he/she has a fever or vomiting.
 Please make sure your child’s emergency contacts are up to date in the event she/he needs to go home and you are not available.

 - Name of student